 Schroeder also spends his time serving the NJCAA has the Women's Director for Region 10 — a position he took in August of 2017.
 Schroeder also serves on the NJCAA Eligibility Committee, the NJCAA Division II Volleyball Committee and is Chair for NJCAA Division II Softball.
 He supports Region 10 as the Sports Information Director, where he manages the Region 10 website — www.region10sports.com.
 Before being named as the Women's Director, Schroeder served as the Assistant Men's Director during the 2016-17 academic year.

 Prior to coming to Catawba Valley, Schroeder worked as the Director of Compliance for the NCAA DI school Longwood University in Farmville, Va.
 At Longwood, Schroeder was responsible for overseeing the entire athletics program compliance with NCAA rules, regulations and eligibility.
 He also served in the roll as the advisor for the Student-Athlete Advisory Committee and game operations manager for softball.

 Before Longwood University, Schroeder served in the athletic compliance offices of UNC Charlotte and the University of Louisville.
 He received his B.S. in Exercise Sports Science with a concentration of Athletic Training at Elon University in 2004 and earned his MS in Sport Administration at the University of Louisville in 2008.

-Schroeder currently lives in Hickory, N.C. with his wife Emily Forbes Schroeder and two children, daughter Finnley and son Brenner.
+Schroeder currently lives in Hickory, N.C. with his wife Emily Forbes Schroeder and three children — daughters Finnley and Lennon and son Brenner.
 His wife Emily was a former softball student-athlete at UNC Charlotte as well as a Saint Stephens High School alumnus and a 2012 graduate of the Catawba Valley Community College Nursing Program.